GenericMappingTools/gmt/doc/rst/source/tutorial/session-1.rst

     gmt basemap -R10/70/-3/8 -JX4i/3i -B -B+glightred+t"My first plot" -pdf GMT_tut_1

 You can view the result GMT_tut_1.pdf in a PDF viewer and it should look like :ref:`our example 1 below <gmt_tut_1>`.
-Examine the :doc:`basemap` documentation so you understand what each option means.
+Examine the :doc:`/basemap` documentation so you understand what each option means.

 .. _gmt_tut_1: